wansco/TAM_M1/README.md

 # TAM - Total Asset Monitor

-Run TAM on your apple silicon mac (or Intel Macs... and Linux too)
+Run TAM on your Apple silicon Mac (or Intel Macs... and Linux too)

 **Disclaimer #1**: This is not an officially sanctioned project.
 Basically, if something goes wrong, complain to me... if it works, let the folks at Echometer know.

 **Disclaimer #2**: This involves command-line instructions and has the potential to completely destroy your OS and/or data.
 If you are not comfortable in a terminal, turn back now.
+(It's really just copying and pasting 4 lines... but this is your official cautionary warning)

-**Disclaimer #3**: Connecting to the Echometer sensors is not supported.
+**Disclaimer #3**: Live data acqusition is not supported.
+The method below doesnt easily support USB devices.
 This is only for opening/viewing data that was collected through the officially supported windows program.

 # The problem
 TAM is a windows program and is heavily tied to system specific libraries and components.
-Compiling TAM to run natively on a non-intel, non-windows system would require significant work and is not on the roadmap.
+Compiling TAM to run natively on a non-Intel, non-Windows system would require significant work and is not currently on the roadmap.
 There are many interesting things on that roadmap, and you should talk to Echometer at their booth at one of the many tradeshows, or attend one of their classes. https://echometer.com/Training

 ## Options: